hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 So, the things I love:

 ### The performance.
 The performance is really great.
-I should do some proven experiments in order to write words, but I saw the improvements when I build/rebuild iOS applications.
+I should do some proven experiments in order to write words, but I sow the improvements when I build/rebuild iOS applications.
 It takes considerably less time.
 ### The keyboard.
 I really love the new keyboard.
 It is so lovely to touch and write on it.
 I am more accurate when I write( I am using [QWERTY](http://www.typingstudy.com/lesson/1/part/1) writing style, without looking at keyboard)
 ### The cooling system.